Bbek10/Bbek10/README.md

 - 👋 Hi, I’m @Bbek10

-- 👀 I’m interested in WebDesigning, JavaScript, ReactJS, Node.js, Python and QA
+- 👀 I’m interested in WebDesigning, JavaScript, ReactJS, Node.js, Python and QA Automation with Selenium

 - 🌱 I’m currently learning Python and DSA with JS, and Selenium for automation and SQL